jacksleight/statamic-memberbox/docs/implementation.md

 {{ /not_member }}{% endraw %}
 ```

-### Specify additional conditions

-The member tags also support these parameters that allow you to specify additional conditions for your content:

-* **has:field (string):** Content is only visible to members that have the specified field value (see below)
-* **in (string):** Content is only visible to members that are in the specified group
-* **is (string):** Content is only visible to members that have the specified role
-* **can (string):** Content is only visible to members that have the specified permission
+### Restrict based on a user field value

-You can check for the presence of specific values within the user record using the `has:field` parameter.
-For example if you had a `plan` field and wanted to limit content to users on the **Plus** plan you could do this:
+You can check for the presence of specific values within the user data using the `has:[field]` parameter.
+For example if you had a `plan` field and wanted to limit content to users on the **plus** plan you could do this:

 ```html
 {% raw %}{{ member has:plan="plus" }}